-In order to avoid the crushing disappointment of your PC being unable to run the newest game you’ve been itching to play, it’s crucial to always check whether you meet the system requirements beforehand.
+In order to avoid the crushing disappointment of your PC being unable to run the newest game you’ve been itching to play, it’s vital to always check whether you meet the system requirements beforehand.

 Table of ContentsShow